The unpredictable desert fringe

 Cravens Peak Reserve is part of Wangkamadla country.
 The Wangkamadla have a long-standing connection to this land, with rock paintings and significant sites scattered across the reserve.

-The reserve once lay on a trade route linking Queensland's Gulf of Carpentaria all the way to South Australia.
-The local narcotic plant pituri was traded in return for stone knives, seashells and even dugong-tusk daggers.
+The reserve once lay on a trade route stretching from Queensland's Gulf of Carpentaria all the way to South Australia.
+The local narcotic plant pituri was traded for stone knives, seashells and even dugong-tusk daggers.